-This source became clear during 1998, when Eurofins Sweden completed comprehensive feed and food analysis, making the breakthrough discovery that acrylamide was forming in heated food.
+This source became clear during 1998, when the Eurofins team in Lidköping completed comprehensive feed and food analysis, making the breakthrough discovery that acrylamide was forming in heated food.
 A partnership with Stockholm University saw a huge project involving extensive analysis and the frying, baking and boiling of all kinds of foodstuffs to better understand what was happening.
-The team discovered that when the amino acid asparagine - found in many vegetables, and in higher concentrations in some varieties refine its practices.

-of potatoes - is heated to high temperatures in the presence of certain sugars, acrylamide can form.
-Hightemperature cooking methods such as frying, baking or roasting were more likely to produce acrylamide, but only when heated to a temperature above 120 degrees Celsius (248 degrees Fahrenheit).
+The team discovered that when the amino acid asparagine - found in many vegetables, and in higher concentrations in some varieties of potatoes - is heated to high temperatures in the presence of certain sugars, acrylamide can form.
+High-temperature cooking methods such as frying, baking or roasting were more likely to produce acrylamide, but only when heated to a temperature above 120 degrees Celsius (248 degrees Fahrenheit).